Home

 Solid State Drives, as the name implies, are less prone to failure caused by dust, vibration, magnetism and excessive bouncing.
 Excessive bouncing and external magnetism will damage the read/write head and platters in a magnetic drive but will not affect the flash memory of SSDs.

 Unfortunately, with all the advantages compared to traditional hard drives, the current set of SSDs have some disadvantages.
-Flash memory is far more expensive than magnetic media hence the higher cost of producing solid state drives.
+Flash memory is far more expensive than magnetic media hence the higher cost of producing these drives.

 The average size of SSDs is miniscule in comparison to the size of traditional hard drives.
-The largest consumer traditional hard drive is 2.0TB compared to 256GB for the SSD.
+The largest consumer traditional hard drive is 8.0TB compared to 1TB for the SSD.

 Another negative is the slower write times compared to a high-end traditional hard drive.
 The explanation for this is a bit complicated so I will skip it for now.

-In conclusion, the flash memory cells used in solid state drives have a finite number of read/write cycles up to a maximum of approximately 100,000.
+The flash memory cells used in these drives have a finite number of read/write cycles up to a maximum of approximately 100,000.
 Fortunately, if the SSD reaches its cycle limit, it does not crash like the traditional hard drive.
 It just stops 'writing' and only allows read-only, permitting you to access your data.

 The future seems bright for SSDs since some hard drive and major flash memory manufacturers will be working towards correcting the minor deficiencies to present a more efficient and competitively priced product.